Come On Eileen: Certifications and sales

-"Come On England" version
+Cover versions

-In 2004, the band 4–4–2 was formed to cover the song as "Come On England" with altered lyrics to support the England national football team during their appearance in the 2004 European Championships.
+In 2004, the rock ensemble 4–4–2 was formed to cover the song as "Come On England", with altered lyrics to support the England national football team during their appearance in the 2004 European Championships.
+Although "All Together Now" by The Farm was selected as the official anthem, "Come On England" both outsold and outcharted it, becoming an unexpected hit.